devston/dotnetmvc-webapi-diary-scheduler/README.md

-# ASP.Net MVC Diary Scheduler
+# ASP.Net Core MVC Diary Scheduler
-An ASP.Net MVC diary scheduling app based on the domain-driven design concept.
-This makes use of MVC 5, WebPack and fullcalendar.
+An ASP.Net Core 5 MVC diary scheduling app based on the domain-driven design concept.
+This makes use of Asp.Net Core 5 MVC, WebPack and fullcalendar.

 # Getting Started:
 ## Prerequisites